justinmklam/personal-blog/content/colophon.md

 Domain management and DNS are handled through [Namecheap](https://www.namecheap.com/).
 Hosting is managed by [Github Pages](https://pages.github.com/) and deployed automatically via [Github Actions](https://github.com/features/actions).

-This site uses [Google Analytics](https://marketingplatform.google.com/about/analytics/) to help understand visitor traffic and usage patterns.
+This site uses [Umami](https://umami.is/) to help understand visitor traffic and usage patterns.
 Data collected is anonymous and used solely for improving the website experience.

 All associated code can be found in [this repository](https://github.com/justinmklam/personal-blog).